mikkelme/mikkelme/README.md

-- 🔭 Just finished my master's thesis on the topic of "*Predicting Frictional Properties of Graphene Kirigami Using Molecular Dynamics and Neural Networks*".
+- 🔭 PhD candidate at ETH Zürich, exploring multi-phase MPM for simulation of debris flows and avalanches at WSL Institute for Snow and Avalanche Research SLF, Davos.
+- 🔭 Guest researcher at the University of Oslo, investigating the frictional properties of graphene kirigami using molecular dynamics.
-- 📫 How to reach me: mikkelme@uio.no
+- 📫 How to reach me: mikkel.metzsch@slf.no

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mikkelme&langs_count=8&hide=Tex,Makefile)](https://github.com/anuraghazra/github-readme-stats)